elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 ---

-### What is the basic collection algorithm called in JavaScript?
+### What is the basic garbage-collection algorithm called in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>